yugedata/Options_Data_Science/README.md

 Description:

 1. mining - retrieve raw options data with TD ameritrade APIs - Directions bellow are for this
-2. analyzing - researching trends and paper trading spreads - not done
+2. analyzing - researching trends and paper trading spreads
-3. visualizing - graphing data and trading results with matplotlib and Tableau - not done
+3. visualizing - graphing data and trading results with matplotlib and Tableau